KiptooSelembu/FleetIQ/toolkit.md

 - 2025-12-06 00:10: Latest prompt: "update  me this header"
 - 2025-12-06 00:11: Latest prompt: "like the top bar and the midelbar shoud have a good spacing"
 - 2025-12-06 00:12: Latest prompt: "revert back to the iniitial color"
+- 2025-12-07 00:01: Latest prompt: "can you change th e content to belong to fleetIQ"
+- 2025-12-07 00:02: Latest prompt: "change all the data to belong to fleetIQ"